-How to Convert Figma to Code: React, HTML, Vue, JS, CSS
+How to Convert Figma to Code: React, HTML, Vue, and JS

 Turning your awesome Figma designs into functional React code is easier than you might think!